Theater Review: One House Over

 Joanne Vancura (Elaine Rivkin) hires the undocumented immigrants Camila and Rafael 'Rafa' Hernandez (Zoe Sophia Garcia and Justin Huen) to care for her ill father Milos (Mark Jacoby).
 Yet, the intrusive neighbor Patty Leiker (Jeanne Paulsen) believes something illegal is occurring and insists to receive advice via the neighborhood association.

 The pre-show music perfectly sets the mood and hence, the cheery and rather lifelike set design is akin to a home one would find in a neighborhood anywhere in the United States.
-The audience may feel at home during this production.
-Cozy and friendly folks, but gosh darn, it is live theater.
-I would welcome the Vancura and Hernandez families into my home in a heart beat even though it is all depicted on the thrust stage.
+I would welcome the Vancura and Hernandez families into my home in a heart beat.
 In short, One House Over is complete perfection in every regard.

 Personally, I wish One House Over would boast a mainstream appeal because it deserves a touring production, outside the Milwaukee Rep and the Geva Theatre Center.
 Ultimately, One House Over resonates, as we are all immigrants in our own ways and the relevancy is gut punching as though one is not attending a play, but rather real life.
-Just proves theater is sometimes a lot more powerful than film.
 A+

 Milwaukee Repertory Theater│Quadracci Powerhouse